george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/README.md

-# Meet our workers for this project!:
+# Meet the group for this project!:
 * Samuel Gelinas
 * Shayne Uzan
 * George Analytis